Florida Accredited Medical Assistant Schools and Programs

 1. Cambridge College of Healthcare and Technology

 Cambridge College of Healthcare and Technology offers a diploma in medical assisting.
-With convenient locations throughout Florida, this program may be completed in about 45 weeks.
+This program may be completed in about 45 weeks with convenient locations throughout Florida.
 Students receive a combination of clinical and administrative skills and must complete a 220-hour externship.
 Graduates are eligible to take certification exams.

 2. Orange Technical College

 Orange Technical College offers a certificate in medical assisting.
-The school is located in Winter Park, Florida and the program offers a combination of online and in-classroom training.
+The school is located in Winter Park, Florida, and the program offers online and in-classroom training.
 Graduates are eligible to take certification exams upon program completion.

 3. Ultimate Medical Academy

-Ultimate Medical Academy offers a diploma in medical assisting which can be completed in about 16 months.
-The program combines clinical and administrative skills and an externship is required for graduation.
+Ultimate Medical Academy offers a diploma in medical assisting which can be completed in about 15 months.
+The program combines clinical and administrative skills; an externship is required for graduation.
 Students are eligible for certification exams upon graduation.
 UMA has a campus in Clearwater, Florida.

 4. Southern Technical College

-Southern Technical College has campuses throughout Florida, including Fort Myers, Port Charlotte and Tampa.
-The college offers both a certificate of medical assisting and an Associate’s degree.
+Southern Technical College has campuses throughout Florida, including Fort Myers, Port Charlotte, and Tampa.
+The college offers a medical assisting certificate and an Associate’s degree.
 Students learn fundamental clinical and administrative skills and must complete a supervised externship.
 The program is accredited, and graduates may sit for certification exams.

 5. Sheridan Technical College

-Located in Hollywood, Florida, Sheridan Tech offers a diploma in medical assisting.
+Sheridan Tech is located in Hollywood, Florida, and offers a diploma in medical assisting.
 Students take a combination of online and in-class courses.
 Foundation courses, taken mostly in the first semester, are completed online.
 Clinical skills training must be completed in the classroom.
 A clinical externship is required, and graduates may take certification exams.

 6. Palm Beach State College